Initial Teacher Education Partnership Agreement

 - In consultation with the class teacher, ensure the student is assessed at the relevant / published time, using criteria published by the University.

-- Ensure the student is provided with additional support where a student is a ‘cause for concern’ or in cases which are difficult to resolve.
+- Ensure the student is provided with additional support where a student’s progress is deemed to be ‘cause for concern’ or in cases which are difficult to resolve.

 - Contribute to discussion of all reports in consultation with the class teacher and mentor.